GoogleContainerTools/kaniko/README.md

-# kaniko
+# kaniko - Build Images In Kubernetes

-kaniko is a tool to build unpriviliged container images from a Dockerfile. kaniko doesn't depend on a Docker daemon and executes each command within a Dockerfile completely in userspace.
+kaniko is a tool to build container images from a Dockerfile, inside a container or Kubernetes cluster.

+kaniko doesn't depend on a Docker daemon and executes each command within a Dockerfile completely in userspace.
 This enables building container images in environments that can't easily or securely run a Docker daemon, such as a standard Kubernetes cluster.

-The majority of Dockerfile commands can be executed with kaniko, but we're still working on supporting the following commands:
-* SHELL
-* HEALTHCHECK
-* STOPSIGNAL
-* ARG

 We're currently in the process of building kaniko, so as of now it isn't production ready.
 Please let us know if you have any feature requests or find any bugs!